 - Some pupils with SEND will have a document called a ‘My Support Plan’ .This is used to outline the way in which the school sets out to meet the child’s individual needs.
 The child’s class teacher will ensure that the goals set out in the plan are worked towards during curriculum time and will consult with parents on a termly basis about new goals and strategies.
 The Inclusion Leader will attend and chair the reviews, inviting relevant professionals if they are involved.

 - Pupils with an Education Health Care Plan will normally have additional adult support and may also have some specific equipment or interventions designed to support access to the curriculum.
 These additional resources are funded partly by the school and partly by the Local Authority, with precise figures depending upon the child’s needs.
 EHCPs are reviewed annually in consultation with parents and the Local Authority.
+Termly meetings are also held.
 The Inclusion Leader will attend and chair the reviews, inviting relevant professionals if they are involved.

 - Transition to secondary school is planned in advance.
 Discussions around this will usually start with parents up to 1-2 years in advance of the transition date, depending on the circumstances.
-Whether a child has an EHCP, or is on the SEN Register, members of staff will work closely with parents to manage the transition to Secondary School in an appropriate way.
+Whether a child has an EHCP, or is on the SEN Register, members of staff will work closely with parents to manage transition to Secondary School in an appropriate way.
 Members of staff from the new school are always invited to key meetings, in order to plan appropriate transition activities.
 This may include additional visits to the relevant school.